Brunch & Batter

 • Don't skip draining the tomatoes.
 You want to extract as much water as possible from the tomatoes so they don't water down your filling.

-• If you want a shinier crust, you can apply an egg wash right before the final bake.
+• Apply an egg wash.
+To get that shiny crust, apply an egg wash right before the final bake.
 Just whisk an egg in a small bowl, and brush it along the edges of the crust.

 Variations

-This tomato, feta, and leek quiche can be switched up to incorporate a variety of fillings.
+This tomato, leek, and feta quiche can be switched up to incorporate a variety of fillings.
 Look to other seasonal veggies such as asparagus, spinach, Swiss chard, or broccolini for a unique combo.
 Be sure to cook any vegetables before adding them to the quiche.

 Serving suggestions